≡ Menu

 So I decided to invest in a humidifier.
 Before doing so, however, I did some fairly in-depth research into the various types and models, learning about the benefits of each along the way.
 So that, alongside my favourite picks, is what I’ve presented here.
 I’ve listed my buying choices first then offered some general advice about what to look for.
 If you’re concerned, for instance, about the difference between an ultrasonic and a warm-mist humidifier and what effect each will have on your plants, or worried about peeling wallpaper and damp patches on the floor, then read this section first.

-Best Picks for 2016
+Our Best Humidifier Picks for 2024

 I imagine that most people will be looking for a humidifier to help with their house plants.
 It’s worth mentioning that they can also be useful for those people starting seedlings indoors (I’m thinking in particular of city gardeners), where sprouting will be more successful in a slightly moist environment.